Student Parent Handbook

 Occasionally, news media may visit schools to write about, photograph or video activities such as sporting events, school assemblies, special programs or newsworthy events.
 Interviewing or taking a picture of a student requires consent from a parent or guardian.
 Schools usually send home in September a form granting that permission.
 In addition, that waiver covers publicizing good news that schools or the District may want to share on the LAUSD Daily, Facebook, Twitter or other social media sites.
 Parents and guardians who do not want their child to be interviewed, videotaped or photographed should not sign or return that form.
 However, even with a signed form, students can turn down a request to be interviewed or photographed by telling their teacher.

 Students need a referral from a teacher to go to the nurse’s office.
-We are very fortunate to have a nurse available Monday through Friday from 7:30 AM to 3:00 PM, to assist students with medical/safety issues.
+We are very fortunate to have a nurse available Monday through Friday from 8:00 AM to 3:00 PM, to assist students with medical/safety issues.
 She can also provide information about vaccination requirements and health concerns.
 If a student must take medication during school hours, he/she must bring it to the nurse along with specific instructions signed by the prescribing physician.
-The nurse’s office is closed from 11:30 AM to Noon, if there is an emergency during that time, report to the Main Office.

 Opportunity Transfer (OT) is a carefully planned school or District initiated transfer of a student within LAUSD schools for remedial and corrective reasons.
 It is issued as an alternative means of correction to address student misconduct after prior interventions have failed to bring about proper conduct or when the student’s continued enrollment at the current school presents a safety risk to others.
 The purpose of an OT is to minimize factors that interrupt the academic process, and thus to create a school climate that is safe and conducive to learning for all.